bgauduch/call-of-duty-2-docker-server/README.md

 **[Docker](https://www.docker.com/) is awesome**, give it a try ;-)

 ## Roadmap
+* Extract the hard-coded rcon password from the server configuration (In an env var or in a secret)
 * Try to minimize the docker image using Scratch or Alpine instead of full featured OSs images (this implies to manually import all libraries and more)
-* Find a way to handle server logs (in the container ? on the monted volume ?)
+* Handle server logs (in the container or on a volume )